jorge2977/lab1-git-race/docs/REPORT.md

 ## Technical Decisions
 It´s beean created a GlobalExceptionHandler class to handle exceptions globally across the application.
 In this case it´s been used to handle IllegalArgumentException and return a 400 Bad Request status with a descriptive error message when the 'name' parameter is missing or empty.
 In general there´s no been big technical decisions, the main goal it´s been to learn about the standart and modifiy little details of the project.

+The MVC pattern could be used by creating different classes for the model, for example a Greeting class to represent the greeting message, and a GreetingService class to handle the business logic of generating the greeting message.
+However, for simplicity, the logic has been kept within the controller itself.

 ## Learning Outcomes
 From this assignment, I learned how to work with Spring Boot to create a web application.
 Also I got a first contact with Kotlin, a programming language that I had never used before.
 I learned how to create controllers, services, and repositories in Spring Boot, as well as how to handle requests and responses.
 Additionally, I learnt about the lenguage standart and how to implement it in a web application.
 The tests were also an interesting part, to understand how to write unit tests and integration tests for the application.